Castle Hill, California

-Castle Hill is a census-designated place in Contra Costa County, California.
+Castle Hill is a census-designated place in Contra Costa County, California, United States.
 Castle Hill sits at an elevation of 302 ft.
 The 2020 United States census reported Castle Hill's population was 1,271.

 History

 The surrounding area was once inhabited by the Saklans.
 A Saklan village, which was possibly occupied from 1500 until 1772, is located near the mouth of Tice Creek.
 It contains multiple bedrock mortars used for processing acorns and other foodstuffs as well as a small spring.
 Its location along is not far from its confluence with the much larger Las Trampas Creek would have been advantageous to the Saklans who inhabited it.
 A small plaque marks the site which sits next to the bus stop at Tice Valley Boulevard and Montecillo Drive.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 0.585 square miles (1.515 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 0.585 square mile (1.515 km^{2}), all land.